About the Harbourfront Canoe & Kayak Centre

 - Voyageur canoe and tandem kayak tours

-- Team-building programs
+- Private lessons and Team-building programs

 The Harbourfront Canoe & Kayak Centre is committed to providing safe, fun, creative and educational activities in canoes, kayaks and stand up paddleboards (SUP).
 We strive to provide exceptional customer service; safe experiences and ensure the safety and well being of all.